 In a less recent case, the Dutch beer market was found to be dominated by a cartel as well, from 1996 until 1998.
 The European Court of Justice confirmed on 19 December 2012 that Heineken had to pay a fine of € 198 million euro and Bavaria a fine of € 21 million.

-The central theme in this course is how cartels are prevented, detected, combatted and compensated under European competition law.
-The aim is to give students insights into how unfair competition occurs in practice, how it can be prevented and how to react if unfair competition is detected within a company.
-To that end, students will participate in a mock trial, receive lectures from top-notch professors and will visit Dentons Boekel law firm in the Netherlands to learn more about competition law in practice.
+However, the central theme in this course is the public enforcement of European competition law.
+The aim is to give students insights into how unfair competition occurs in practice, how this can be prevented and how to react if unfair competition is detected within a company.
+During the last day of the course, students will have to present a paper in which they will have to comment on (the effects of) a particular cartel.

-Housing through Utrecht Summer School
+Housing through: Utrecht Summer School.

 prof. dr. Wilco J. Oostwouder | E: email@example.com | T: +31 (0)6 229 38 31